apache/parquet-format/CONTRIBUTING.md

    the source of truth for the encoding).

-3. New compression mechanisms must have a pure Java implementation that can be used as dependency in `parquet-java`.
+3. New compression mechanisms must have a pure Java implementation that can be used as a dependency in `parquet-java`.

 ### Releases